BAK2K3/covid-dashboard/README.md

 ### Logo

-The logo was initially designed in GIMP, and implemented into the project using CSS.
+The Logo was initially designed in GIMP, and implemented into the project using CSS.
 Its intention is to be simplistic, relatable, yet identifiable through the use of underlining and isolated italics, combined with the chosen font.

 ### Visual Effects

 #### Background Image

-After preliminary user testing and feedback, it was concluded that a "plain white" background, against a primary blue coloured container, resulted in a particularly monotonous and dull user experience.
+After preliminary user testing and feedback, it was concluded that a *plain white* background, against a primary blue coloured container, resulted in a particularly monotonous and dull user experience.
 As such, a graphic was designed using GIMP as the background for the website.

 This background focuses on the primary blue colour chosen, with a circular gradient, progressively transitioning to the rich black colour chosen on the outer edges, producing a focusing effect on the centre of the page.